ncoghlan/misc/notes/python3/questions_and_answers.rst

 This difference in perspective appears to be an instance of the classic early adopter/early majority divide in platform adoption.
-The deliberately gentle migration plan is for the benefit of the late adopters that drive Python's overall popularity, not the early adopters that make up the software development blogging community.
+The deliberately gentle migration plan is for the benefit of the late adopters that drive Python's overall popularity, not the early adopters that make up both the open source development community and the (slightly) broader software development blogging community.

 It's important to keep in mind that Python 2.6 (released October 2008) is still one of the most widely deployed versions of Python, purely through